solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 infrastructure.
 This request will always return a HTTP 200 OK response with a body of "ok" or "behind" based on the following conditions:

-1. If one or more `--trusted-validator` arguments are provided to `safecoin-validator`, "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest trusted validator, otherwise "behind" is returned.
+1. If one or more `--trusted-validator` arguments are provided to `solana-validator`, "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest trusted validator, otherwise "behind" is returned.
 2. "ok" is always returned if no trusted validators are provided.